-The tool also alerts the crew to any performance issues a ship may be experiencing.
+The tool also alerts the operators to any performance issues a ship may be experiencing.
 This ensures that problems can be addressed immediately, rather than being identified as part of the vessel's routine maintenance schedule.

 "The tool helps us make better decisions both before and during a voyage," explains Dr Britta Schmitt, CLdN Fleet Performance Engineer.
-"Based on the weather forecast the software can recommend the most efficient route.
-With the data gathered from multiple voyages, we are able to build an accurate picture of our fleet's performance and share best practices amongst crews.
+"With the data gathered from multiple voyages, we are able to build an accurate picture of our fleet's performance and share best practices amongst crews.
 The tool is being continuously refined, helping us gain even deeper insights and achieve new levels of optimisation."